 Belize Barrier Reef

+Warmer oceans mean stressed coral, which results in bleaching and death.
 Corals are incredibly sensitive, but very important for the marine life to survive.

-They’re also threatened by people breaking them, damaging them and using them for jewelry.
+Coral is threatened by people breaking them, damaging them and using them for jewelry.

 Part of the reason why they’re so fragile is because they only reproduce once every year, and few of the seeds ever get the chance to grow.